murthylab/fly-vr/README.md

   utilities you must run `flyvr-fictrac-replay` but within your normal config file you can also run with the follwing in your yaml config
   `fictrac_config: 'C:/path/to/fictrac/config/180719_103_output.h5'`
+* If you do not have DAQ hardware you can create a simulated device which will allow you to otherwise use the rest of the software
+  * Open NI Max, Right-click 'Devices and Interfaces', create a 'Simulated NI-DAQmx device or instrument', select 'NI PCIe-6353' as the simulated device type.

 # Credits